DANSAG95/hotel-bookings-analysis/README.md

 * **Online Travel Agencies (Online TA)** are the largest market segment, accounting for approximately 54.5K bookings.

-* **Travel Agencies/Travel Operator (TA/TO) is the dominant distribution channel**, with approximately 97.9K bookings.
+* **Travel Agencies/Travel Operator (TA/TO) are the dominant distribution channel**, with approximately 97.9K bookings.

 * Booking volume remained **remarkably stable throughout 2024**, ranging from approximately 9.6K bookings in February to 10.3K in October, with no strong seasonal pattern.